 The Original Film

 The year after the novel was first published, the story was adapted into a screenplay by Marguerite Roberts.
-The film directed by Henry Hathaway starred John Wayne in one of the most iconic roles of his career, Rooster Cogburn.
-The ultimate cowboy character.
-Cogburn is the man hired by Mattie Ross to hunt down her father's killer.
-John Wayne actually lobbied for the role after reading the novel.
-He ended up winning the only Oscar of his career for his captivating performance.
+The motion picture directed by Henry Hathaway starred The Duke as Rooster Cogburn.
+The ultimate cowboy character, Cogburn is the man hired by Mattie Ross to hunt down her father's killer.
+Wayne lobbied for the lead role after reading the novel.

-Filming for the film mostly took place in Colorado near Ridgeway, Montrose, and Ouray.
-The town of Ridgeway even opened up the True Grit Cafe in honor of the classic film.
+Filming mostly took place in Colorado near Ridgeway, Montrose, and Ouray.
+The town of Ridgeway even opened up the True Grit Cafe in honor of its role in cinematic history.

-The first film was so successful that the studio ended up making a sequel in 1975, Rooster Cogburn.
+The first film was so successful that the studio made a sequel in 1975, Rooster Cogburn.
 Wayne came back to play the titular role, and his co-star was none other than Katharine Hepburn.

 The film follows an entirely different story, with the one-eyed lawman Cogburn having his badge stripped away after excessive drunkenness.
 To redeem himself, he agrees to hunt down a couple of outlaws.
 Hepburn plays Miss Eula Goodnight, who teams up with Cogburn to track down the outlaws.

 While the original was shot in Colorado, the sequel was shot in Oregon.
 While critics were torn on the flick, Rooster Cogburn was the 25th highest-grossing film of 1975.